MSecure/contact-tracing-us/AlohaSafe Alert_v1.0.15/README.md

 - Within the main activity we can also see that the location helper and manager classes are being used meaning the app is: using the location information, and is allowing other apps to access that information through this app.
 - Next the app can read/write to external storage which means the app is vulnerable to data injection and if any data is written from the app to the external storage it can be read from any other app.
 - The app also uses ECB encryption which is known to be a weak crypto encryption algorithm with a MD5 hash function which is another weak outdated function that should be updated.
-- Next is the rawQuery SQL vulnerability however while the function is vulnerable the program doesnt allow for opportunities for injection.
+- [False Postive] Next is the rawQuery SQL vulnerability however while the function is vulnerable the program doesnt allow for opportunities for injection.